Ryuker/webtube/notes/webtube-notes.md

 ## VideoItem Component
 - Added `VideoGridItem` component
   - Specified `VideoGridItemProps` type
+  - added `a` with nested:
-  - added video `img` and specified attributes and styling
+    - video `img` and specified attributes and styling
+    - video info with specified attributes and styling
+  - added mock video data to `home.ts` in data folder